Life in Italy During World War I

 The Italian Campaign

-During the start of the Fist World War, Italy had remained neutral until August 1914, although it had been a member of the Triple Alliance along with Germany and Austria-Hungary.
+At the beginning of the War, Italy remained neutral until August 1914, although it had been a member of the Triple Alliance along with Germany and Austria-Hungary.
 The country had first claimed that it had only made the alliance for defensive purposes.
 It was a common knowledge at the time that Italy had a rivalry with Austria-Hungary since 1815.
 In 1815 the Napoleonic wars ended, which had resulted to the Vienna Congress in which several regions of Italy had been annexed to Austria.

 During the first few months of the war, several diplomats had tried to woo Italy to join the war on the side of the allies, which resulted in the London Treaty of 1915.
 Italy then cut off its alliance with Germany and Austria-Hungary.
 In May 1915, Italy declared a war and entered the war on the side of the allies.